smussenden/fall19-data-journalism/instructor-notes/01_instructor_notes.md

 ### Electronic files and links to have up
 1. Course Canvas Page
-2. Course GitHub Page
+2. Course GitHub Page on Syllabus
+3. Slides
+4. Document for What is Data Journalism
-3. Download GitHub Folder to Desktop.
+5. Download GitHub Folder to Desktop.

 ### Openers
 1. Make sure everyone is here for JOUR472/772, Introduction to Data Journalism.